emgram769/lighthouse/README.md

 * To format your text in bold use `%B text... %`

+* To center a little portion of text %C text... %`

 Other ways to use lighthouse
 ---
 Because everything is handled through standard in and out, you can use pretty much any